Software Testing with Large Language Models: Survey, Landscape, and Vision: Analysis from Software Testing Perspective

-\textbf{Repair from natural language issue descriptions.} The aforementioned studies all consider the buggy code as the input, and let the LLM conduct the automatic program repair. \cite{68codeEdits} focuses on program repair from natural language issue descriptions, i.e., generating the patch with the bug and fix related information described in issue reports in repositories.
+Wei et. al. \cite{201CopilotingTheCopilots} propose Repilot to copilot the AI ``copilots'' (i.e., LLMs) by synthesizing more valid patches during the repair process.
+Its key insight is that many LLMs produce outputs autoregressively (i.e., token by token), and by resembling human writing programs, the repair can be significantly boosted and guided through a completion engine.
+Brownlee et al. \cite{167EnhancingGeneticImprovement} propose to use the LLM as mutation operators for the search-based techniques of program repair.

-\textbf{Repair with static code analyzer.} Most of the program repair studies would suppose the bug has been detected, while \cite{77inferfixProgramRepair} proposes a program repair framework paired with a static analyzer to first detect the bugs, and then fix it.
+\textbf{Repair with static code analyzer.} Most of the program repair studies would suppose the bug has been detected, while Jin et al. \cite{77inferfixProgramRepair} propose a program repair framework paired with a static analyzer to first detect the bugs, and then fix them.
 In detail, the static analyzer first detects an error (e.g., null pointer dereference) and the context information provided by the static analyzer will be sent into the LLM for querying the patch for this specific error.
+Wadhwa et al. \cite{135FrustratedWithCode} focus on a similar task, and additionally employ an LLM as the ranker to assess the likelihood of acceptance of generated patches which can effectively catch plausible but incorrect fixes and reduce developer burden.

+\textbf{Repair for specific bugs.} The aforementioned studies all consider the buggy code as the input for the automatic program repair, while other studies conduct program repairing in terms of other types of bug descriptions, specific types of bugs, etc. Fakhoury et al. \cite{68codeEdits} focus on program repair from natural language issue descriptions, i.e., generating the patch with the bug and fix-related information described in the issue reports.
+Garg et al. \cite{154RapgenAnApproach} aim at repairing performance issues, in which they first retrieve a prompt instruction from a pre-constructed knowledge-base of previous performance bug fixes and then generate a repair prompt using the retrieved instruction.
+There are studies focusing on the bug fixing of Rust programs \cite{104FixingRustCompilation} or OCaml programs (an industrial-strength programming language) \cite{151Gpt3Powered}.

+\textbf{Empirical study about program repair.} There are several studies related to the empirical or experimental evaluation of the various LLMs on program repair, and we summarize the performance in Table \ref{tab:repair}.
+Jiang et al. \cite{32impactLanguageModels}, Xia et al. \cite{33practicalProgramRepair}, and Zhang et. al. \cite{148PreTrainedModel} respectively conduct comprehensive experimental evaluations with various LLMs and on different automated program repair benchmarks, while other researchers ~\cite{44codexQuixBugs,4analysisBugFixing,52promptDesign,144AnEvaluationOf} focus on a specific LLM and on one dataset, e.g., QuixBugs.
+In addition, Gao et al. \cite{205WhatMakesGood} empirically investigate the impact of in-context demonstrations for bug fixing, including the selection, order, and number of demonstration examples.
+Prenner et al. \cite{prenner2023context} empirically study how the local context (i.e., code that comes before or after the bug location) affects the repair performance.
+Horv{\'{a}}th et al. \cite{147AnExtensiveStudy} empirically study the impact of program representation and model architecture on the repair performance.